Food safety

 cold holding food in retail

-Regular maintenance of safe cold holding temperature is crucial for preventing the growth of pathogens, preserving food quality, meeting regulatory requirements, and protecting consumers.
 Failure to maintain cold holding temperatures can result in several problems that can affect your food business brand.
 As such, all food handlers must be trained and oriented on maintaining cold-holding conditions.

-Download Food Storage Chart to help you monitor the shelf-life
+to help monitor shelf-life

 Cold-holding refers to storing foods at low temperatures, around 41°F (5°C) and below, whereas hot holding preserves food stored at 135°F (57°C) or above by stopping bacterial growth.